LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello-world/README.md

 ### Start Writing the Program

 First, checkout this quick <a href="https://youtu.be/HkQD6aw7oDc?t=101" target="_blank">video</a>, where Zamyla explains the steps as she writes the program.
+(We skipped ahead past the intro where she talks about getting set up, because our setup process is a little different).

 Proceed to write your first program by typing precisely these lines into the file:
 ```c